dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 You can also configure DHIS2 to store files on cloud-based storage providers.
 AWS S3 is the only supported provider currently.
-To enable cloud-based storage you must define the following addtional properties in your *dhis.conf* file:
+To enable cloud-based storage you must define the following additional properties in your *dhis.conf* file:

 ```properties